-Teaching students the difference between literal and inferential thinking is one of my must-do lessons at the beginning of every single school year, no matter which elementary grade I’m teaching.
-I have talked about this so many times, but I wanted to put all of these inference anchor charts in ONE PLACE for easy access!
+Teaching students the difference between literal and inferential thinking is one of my must-do lessons at the beginning of every single school year.
+No matter which elementary grade I’m teaching.
+I have talked about this so many times.
+So, I wanted to put all of these inference anchor charts in ONE PLACE for easy access!

 Introducing the idea of how we make an inference truly makes all the difference.
 This foundation of skills is crucial before we continue on with the rest of our reading skills and novels for the year!

-For this inference lesson, we begin by talking about the difference between a literal observation and the inferences we make based on those observations (and our prior knowledge), then we totally dissect a picture.
-It is so fun, engaging, and really solidifies understanding about the difference between a literal observation and an inferential observation.
+For this inference lesson, we begin by talking about the difference between a literal observation and the inferences we make based on those observations.
+Using our prior knowledge then we totally dissect a picture.
+It is so fun, engaging, and really solidifies understanding the difference between a literal observation and an inferential observation.
 It’s a quick lesson, but so, so meaningful.

 This inference anchor chart was really easy to create (and done with third graders).
-The words in pink are LITERAL observations, and then the blue words describe the inference students make based on the inference.
+The words in pink are LITERAL observations and the blue words describe the inference students make based on the inference.

-This anchor chart is slightly more advanced (and I discuss it more on THIS blog post), and it was created with 4th and 5th graders.
+This anchor chart is slightly more advanced (I discuss it more on THIS blog post), and it was created with 4th and 5th graders.
 They each used their own sticky notes to come up with an observation and a follow-up inference based on that observation.

 This anchor chart was made with 4th graders, and instead of connecting the two ideas, we totally separated them.
 I discuss this lesson more HERE.

-This lesson was done with advanced 2nd graders who were really just learning about the difference between literal and inferential thinking.
+This lesson was done with advanced 2nd graders.
+Who were just learning about the difference between literal and inferential thinking.
 It’s more basic, but still very impactful.
 It’s a great starting point.

-After we have completed several of these pages together (over the course of several day), we transition to text only inferences using these inference task cards.
+After we have completed several of these pages together over the course of several days.
+We transition to text only inferences using these inference task cards.
 You can find these cards HERE.